MattOpen/moTimeline/README.md

 take a look at index.html in this repo, how to use css and js.

 ##updates and version
+###v 0.9.41
+* recalculate article position based on browser.
+Now we need to use modernizer.js

 ###v 0.9.40
 * added class "twocol" to ul.
 Format a vertical ruler between articles.
 * edit css for a better look on small and medium size